koma75/crowdutil/README.md

 * pull requests in github will be used for review of a feature branch before merging
-    * for smooth merging, please re-base the feature branch to the latest master and make sure there are no conflicts right before sending a pull request.
+    * for smooth merging, please re-base the feature branch to the latest master, or merge all the latest changes in master to the feature branch and make sure there are no conflicts right before sending a pull request.
     * set references to issues if relevant with the pull request by adding a line in the comment in the form of "resolves #issuenum" where issuenum is the relevant issue number.
-* master branches may be altered by owner for purposes of releases (i.e. bumping versions in package.json, fixing README), or for documentation fixes.
+* master branches may be altered by owner for purposes of releases (i.e. bumping versions in package.json, fixing README), or for minor fixes (i.e. minor bug fix, small code refactoring etc.)
+* since it is not a large project, the develop branch is not used unless multiple features are being developed simultaneousely and features are directly merged into master branch via pull requests.

 ### Versioning